Scottish Steak Pie is THE dish to have on New Year’s Day. Who knew?

 We cheated by buying our puff pastry as the purpose of this dish is ease and simplicity, do feel free to put us to shame and make your own pastry though!

-In the UK pre-made pastry is usually found in the chilled section of the supermarket, but we’ve since been told that most of the rest of the world buys theirs frozen!
-You’ll want to allow the pastry to thaw before you make this, so take it out well in advance to ensure you can roll (if necessary) and place on the top of the pie.
+In the UK, pre-made pastry is usually found in the chilled section of a UK supermarket, but we’ve since been told that most of the rest of the world buys it frozen!
+You’ll want to allow the pastry to thaw before you make this, so take it out well in advance to ensure you can roll (if necessary) and place it on top of the pie.

 Adding Sausages

 Many Scots swear by a Steak and Sausage pie, rather than just steak alone.
-We don’t mind adding sausages also, but personally like to have just steak most of the time.
+We don’t mind adding sausages, but we personally like to have just steak most of the time.
 However, this recipe is easy to adapt if you want to!
-We’ll share more in variations below, but you can add 4-6 sausages if you like as well.
+We’ll share more in the variations below, but you can add 4-6 sausages if you like as well.

-How to make Steak Pie step by step method
+How to make Scottish Steak Pie step-by-step method

 The great thing about this recipe is that the pie filling can be prepared in advance giving it time to thicken up, this will help you make a really tasty pie and save time.
 This preparation will then leave you to just pop it in the oven to be ready to serve.